flowcontrol12/docu/docs/04-User Guide/Configuration/03-Mapping/01-Lookups.md

-The lookup will have two keys "ip" and "name".
-We identified data (values) for those columns in "Colors" and "Birds" under the different columns names, so we need a mapping between a source column name and a lookup column.
+The lookup will have two keys "ip" and "name.
+We identified data (values) for those columns in "Colors" and "Birds" under the different column names, so we need a mapping between a source column name and a lookup column.
 The mapping is optional, a key is not mapped in a specified lookup, then the search by the key for that lookup will be ignored.

 Mapping: